Last update: 5 July 2021

-In University buildings, you must as a rule wear a medical mask (MNS) or a protective mask of high technical quality This also applies for workplaces with more than one person per room.
+In University buildings, you must as a rule wear a medical mask (MNS) or a protective mask of high technical quality.
 Intentional or negligent violations of this mask requirement constitute an offense pursuant to Section 39 of Hamburg’s ordinance on the containment of SARS-CoV2 (HmbSARS-CoV-2-EindämmungsVO) and may result in a fine.

 Upon entering University buildings, employees will be provided a surgical face mask by the University for the respective working day.
 The building’s custodial staff will hand out the face masks.
 Employees working in buildings without custodial staff can collect a surgical face mask from a neighboring building with custodial staff or from the concierge at Von-Melle-Park 5.
 Employees are free to wear their own surgical face mask or respirator (FFP) mask.

 Medical masks of a comparable standard are also permitted.
 Labels such as “non-medical use” sometimes appear on packaging due to the export regulations in individual countries.
 This does not provide any indication of the masks’ protective effect or rule out their use as medical masks within the sense of the ordinance on the containment of SARS-CoV2.
 The word “sterile” is printed on the packaging of sterile masks.

 If you cannot wear a mask covering your mouth and nose due to a disability or for other medical reasons, you are exempt from the face mask requirement.
 However, you are required to wear a face visor inside University buildings instead.

 Where a specific risk assessment has determined that face masks, respirator masks, or disposable gloves are required, these will be provided by the place of work.

 Services by Infrastructural Facility Management and Technical Building Management, work and repair shops, and Regional Computing Center